 Hedgehog homes are a great way to help the hedgehogs visiting your garden and can also make good 'cat-proof' feeding stations.
 Download our step by step guide here.

-You can put soft hay in as bedding, but do also try and leave some fallen leaves around for the hedgehog to make the home his own.
+You can put soft hay or dried grass in as bedding, but do also try and leave some fallen leaves around for the hedgehog, not only add to options for bedding but are good places for hedgehogs to find insects and beetles which make up the bulk of their diet.

 If you've found a sick/injured/orphaned wild animal please see our Emergency section for help or call 01844 292292.